Brucephalus/Textbooks/Prosocial.md

 In moments of danger or distress, people look for anchors.
 A man who is visibly strong signals “I’ve got this” without needing to say it.
 That sense of physical reliability creates psychological calm.
 It’s not about intimidation—it’s about _assurance_.
 Your presence makes others feel safer, not because of what you say, but because of what your body _implies_.

 Service isn’t always about sacrifice.
 Sometimes it’s about _capacity_.
 Physical strength is one of the most honest, unpretentious ways a man can serve his community.
 You don’t need a title, a badge, or a speech—just the ability to show up, lift the weight, and hold the line when it matters.

-Expansion of Topic 7.3.1.3 **does** yield meaningful, non-speculative substance.
-Expansion follows:

 ##### 7.3.1.3 Strength Is the Gateway to Resilience